Perform this procedure on both primary and secondary FortiVoice units.

 Select a port and click Edit.

-- Port monitor enabled: When you enable this setting, the unit performs an internal port check to make sure that this port is responsive.
+- Enable port monitor: When you enable this setting, the unit performs an internal port check to make sure that this port is responsive.
 If the port becomes unresponsive, the system triggers a failover.
 This setting has its timing intervals configured by using the Service monitor, Interface monitor section which you can set later in Configuring service-based failover.

 - Disable: There is no heartbeat link or synchronization on this port.

 - Primary: Make sure to set port 2 (or 3 or 4) as primary.
-This port provides a heartbeat link and system synchronization from the primary to the secondary.
+This port provides a heartbeat link and system synchronization from the primary to secondary units.

 - Secondary: Make sure to set port 1 as secondary.
 A secondary heartbeat link is used as a backup in case the primary one fails.
 A failover does not occur unless both primary and secondary heartbeat links are down.